abdelkimo/or-tools/doc_sources/MANUAL/source/index.rst

     - ``documentation/tutorials/C++``

-    If you prefer to code in Python, Java or C#, we have translated all the examples in your favourite language.
+    If you prefer to code in Python, Java or C#, we have translated (will translate) all the examples in your favourite language.
 You can find the complete examples on the documentation hub or under the
     directories: